Personal Dictionary

 Noun

-the fact or condition of being accountable; responsibility.
+or condition of being accountable; responsibility.

 / əˌkaʊntəˈbɪlɪti/

-lack of accountability has corroded public respect for business and political leaders
+corroded public respect for business and political leaders

 HOMESICK